+If you want to learn how to draw a woman, perhaps the best place to start is to learn how to sketch a face.
 Beautiful portraits of women are easy to draw once you get the hang of it.
-We asked Loish to show us how it’s done with a step-by-step process.
+We asked Loish to show us how how to draw a woman’s face using with a step-by-step process.
 At the end of this tutorial, grab the PDF download if you want a copy to keep forever.

-This tutorial is a walkthrough of my own process for drawing a face, and is by no means intended as strict instructions.
-As an artist, the best thing you can do is develop a technique and approach that feels right to you, which is how I developed this process.
+This tutorial is a walkthrough of my own process for how to draw a face, and is by no means intended as strict instructions.
+As an artist the best thing you can do is develop a technique and approach that feels right to you, which is how I developed this process.
 The most important things to keep in mind throughout the drawing process are:

 - Expression: What kind of emotion do you want the face to portray?
 Try to choose an expression that says something about the state of the character (peaceful, angry, vulnerable, etc).
 For the sake of this tutorial, I will be drawing a face with a fairly neutral expression and straightforward angle, but it is worthwhile to explore more expressions than simply neutral or blank ones.